LWHK/Minecraft-Mod-Translation-Document/技术/拒绝硬编码/Markdown_en.md

 ### Do Not Hardcode Rules **Piecing Together Texts and Pluralizing Words**

 Each language has its own rule transforming words. `Iron Sword` in Spanish is "Sword of iron" (`Espada de hierro`; it has different sequence and capitalization of words), and in Chinese is "ironsword" (`铁剑`; there is lack of capitalization and space).
 It is unacceptable to most people seeing `de hierro Espada` and `铁 剑` as they are ugly or grammatically wrong.
-So you can not use text rules like `I18n.translateToLocal(key_name_iron) + " " + I18n.translateToLocal(key_name_sword)`.
+So you cannot use text rules like `I18n.translateToLocal(key_name_iron) + " " + I18n.translateToLocal(key_name_sword)`.

 #### Example of space which should not exist